xiaoren-QAQ/SSU_Docs/src/en/ssu/origin.md

 > @AnYinSa汀:
 >
-> "Do you think SSU is SakitinSU or SimpleSU or something else, or should we change the name?"
+> "Do you think SSU is ShiroSU or SimpleSU or something else, or should we change the name?"
 >
 > @YumeYuka:
 >